What is arthritis?

 What is osteoarthritis (OA)?

 Osteoarthritis is a degenerative joint disease that may affect the hips, knees, neck, lower back, or the small joints of the hands.
 OA usually develops in joints that are injured by repeated overuse in the performance of a job or a favorite sport, or from carrying around excess body weight.
-Usually, the first symptom a person with OA has is pain that worsens following exercise or immobility.
+Usually, the first symptom a person with OA has is pain that worsens with lack of exercise or immobility.

 What is rheumatoid arthritis (RA)?